Journey to the West: The Guadalcanal Coastal Walk

 - Dry Bag

 - Drinking water for one day (there is water at the lodging but it needs to be purified.
-Otherwise, take water for 2 days).
+Otherwise, take water for two days).

 - Water purifying tablets

 - All of your food.
 No food is provided but villagers are prone to giving out coconuts if you look thirsty enough.
-Limited cooking equipment provided at village.
+Basic cooking equipment provided at village.

 - Mosquito net